Igalia/phpreport/docs/user/overview.rst

 * Every task belongs to one project; projects can have any number of tasks.

-* Clients request projects; multiple clients can request the same project, and a client can request more than one project.
+* Clients request projects; a client can request more than one project but each project is requested only by one client.

-* In a scenario where multiple clients have requested the same project, every task is related with one specific client who in theory finances the cost of that task.

 Data model for working day management
 =====================================